kroppheather/multiple_comp_ex/README.md

 # Bayesian Hierarchical Model Multiple Comparisons Project
 A project aimed at identifying the need to account for multiple comparisons in hierarchical Bayesian models.
-The files contain model code and calculations for examining the degree of the "borrowing of strength" in heirarchical models for multiple comparisions.
+The files contain model code and calculations for examining the degree of the "borrowing of strength" in hierarchical models for multiple comparisons.

 #### Author names: Kiona Ogle, Drew Peltier, Michael Fell, Jessica Guo, Heather Kropp, Jarett Barber